 I had been looking for something new for months when I found Aspen Creek.
 When I walked through the doors and met the team, I immediately felt connected, like I was where I was supposed to be.
 I absolutely love that I am here and able to work in both of my passions – accounting and care for our seniors!

-After attending school at Boise State University, my early career was spent working in construction, initially framing homes and then as a custom home builder, until the summer of 2009 when I had an experience that would change the course of my life.
+After attending school at Boise State University studying Construction Management and ultimately Business Management, my early career was spent working in construction, initially framing homes and then as a custom home builder, until the summer of 2009 when I had an experience that would change the course of my life.

 I quickly recognized that I would not be able to continue, at least for some time, building homes and I began to search for other ways I could provide for my family.
 Due to the experiences I had during my recovery and the recognition that without excellent health care providers I would not be alive, I was drawn to the health care field.
 After searching for employment and additional recovery time, I was given the opportunity to do some part-time work for a health care company operating skilled nursing facilities.
 I worked hard, did a good job, and the work load progressed into full-time employment and eventually I became the Director of Information Technology for Advanced Health Care.